 In the opinion of management of the company, the accompanying unaudited financial statements contain all adjustments, consisting of normal, recurring adjustments, necessary to present fairly the financial information included therein.
 These financial statements should be read in conjunction with the audited financial statements included in the company's Form 10-K for the fiscal year ended December 31, 2009 filed with the Securities and Exchange Commission.
-The results of operations for the three month period ended March 31, 2010 are not necessarily indicative of the operating results to be expected for the full year.
+The results of operations for the six month period ended June 30, 2010 are not necessarily indicative of the operating results to be expected for the full year.

 Redwood Mortgage Investors IX, LLC, a Delaware limited liability company, was organized in October 2008 to engage in business as a mortgage lender for the primary purpose of making loans secured by deeds of trust on real property located in California.
 The managers are Redwood Mortgage Corp.
 (RMC) and Gymno Corporation, both California corporations.
 Loans are arranged and serviced by Redwood Mortgage Corp.
-Gymno Corporation, as the initial member, contributed \$10,000 to be repaid from future member contributions.
+In connection with the company's formation, Gymno Corporation, as the initial member, contributed \$10,000 to the company.
+Upon the admission of additional members, the \$10,000 capital contribution was refunded to Gymno, upon which it was withdrawn as the initial member of the company, per the operating agreement.
+Gymno has since contributed to the company's capital $1/10^{th}$ of 1% of member contributions as required per the operating agreement.